Fox seen selling CNN rather than spinning off despite tax bill

-NEW YORK If Twenty-First Century Fox (FOXA.O) succeeds in buying Time Warner Inc (TWX.N), it's likely to sell CNN and pay billions of dollars in taxes rather than go through the headaches of spinning the cable news channel off to shareholders of the merged company, according to people familiar with the matter.
+NEW YORK If Twenty-First Century Fox succeeds in buying Time Warner Inc, it's likely to sell CNN and pay billions of dollars in taxes rather than go through the headaches of spinning the cable news channel off to shareholders of the merged company, according to people familiar with the matter.

 A sale would mean a tax hit of about 40 percent of the proceeds, which could range between $6 billion and $10 billion, according to tax experts and industry analysts.
 The entire sale price would be taxable because CNN is carried on Time Warner's books at near-zero, people familiar with the company said.